danij/Forum/docker/README.md

 After bootstrapping, the `insert_folder/forum/config` and `insert_folder/forum/start` folders on the host should contain the initial configuration and startup data.

-A low of parameters can be adjusted, some of them mandatory before being able to successfully use the software.
+A lot of parameters can be adjusted, some of them mandatory before being able to successfully use the software.

 ### Step 3.1 – Server Certificate